EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 ## 3. Scope and Features Of The Project:

-- Collect SBOMs of all versions of Kubernetes
+- A script to collect all SBOMs of all versions of Kubernetes
-- Parse SBOMs for dependencies
+- A parser to parse SBOMs for dependencies
 - Storing the dataset of dependencies into a Neo4j graph database
 - Designing and developing an analytical framework to extract useful insights from the data
 - Users can use a CLI to pull useful information such as a list of dependencies of the current version, how many vulnerabilities each dependency has, and the severity of vulnerability of the dependency if the dependency is found in NIST (National Institute of Standards and Technology) NVD (National Vulnerability Database)